delapasionm/fullstack-interview-task/README.md

 - How to run any additional scripts or tests you may have added
 - Relating to the task please add answers to the following questions;
     1. How might you make this service more secure?

-       *I might add an authentication api in one service to have one entrypoint.
-The given jwt will be valited in the other services through a middleware validator like passport jwt*
     2. How would you make this solution scale to millions of records?

-        *I think using Aws Ecs with Load balancer to have an autoscaling system on the service that need*
     3. What else would you have liked to improve given more time?

-       *I would add handling config with convict/dotenv, bcrypt on login/register, error handling with middleware, authentication with passport jwt, swagger documentation, add database with ORM like typeorm, docker/docker-compose with a container database, integration test*

 On completion email a link to your repository to your contact at Moneyhub and ensure it is publicly accessible.